constellation-app/constellation/CoreUtilities/release/modules/ext/docs/CoreUtilities/src/au/gov/asd/tac/constellation/utilities/about-jupyter-notebook-server.md

 notebook server will look for the "rest secret" created by the rest server.
 It is stored in a file called `rest.json`.
-By default the package will check the ".IPython" folder in the home directory, as well as the current notebook directory for the rest secret.
+By default the package will check the ".IPython" folder in the home directory, as well as the current notebook directory.
-If the "restDirectory" has been changed, the user will have to point Constellation Client to the new path of `rest.json`.
+If the "REST Directory" has been changed in Constellation's options, the user will have to point Constellation Client to the new path of `rest.json`.
 Information on how to do that can be found on our github [here](https://github.com/constellation-app/constellation-training/blob/master/Analyst%20Training/Exercise%2010%20-%20Network%20Analysis%20With%20Python/notebooks_and_constellation.ipynb).
 Simply download the .ipynb file and open it in Jupyter notebook to view.

 ## Starting your own Jupyter notebook